dhavalgarg/dhavalgarg/README.md

 ### Hey there, I'm Dhaval :grin:
-I am an Undergraduate student in SRM Institute of Science and Technology.
-I am in my Final year and I am working to improve my profile.
+I completed my undergrad studies from SRM University.
 I love handling data to see what it unravels.
+I will be completing numerous projects in the comiing time to gain practical experience and also help you guys if you visit here.

 ***